PTAB

 - Title: ARTICLE OF FOOTWEAR HAVING A TEXTILE UPPER

-- Brief Description: The ’598 patent discloses an article of footwear with a textile upper.
-The invention focuses on methods of manufacturing the upper by forming a textile element using a knitting machine, removing the element from a larger textile structure, and incorporating it into the shoe upper.
+- Brief Description: The ’598 patent relates to an article of footwear with a textile upper.
+The invention specifically teaches incorporating a textile element, which may be formed on a knitting machine, into the footwear upper.

 3. Grounds for Unpatentability